 - If you are ok with driving on the left side, I would recommend you get a car rental in Malta.
 Although the traffic can be tighter and more aggressive than North American roads, the ability to go on your own would have let us explore more.

 - Buses were what we used to get around.
 The public transportation can take you around to all the island to any of the areas you want, just be aware of the schedule and fees.
 The drivers will also help you with where to go in Malta in English!
 The prices were a bit more expensive than in other European countries, but there is a Malta children rate for kids under 10.

 - You can pick up the bus tickets at most corner shops around the bus stops.
 You will need to buy your ticket before you get on the bus.

-- Best way to get to your hotel or Airbnb is to use taxi from Malta Airport.
+- The best way to get to your hotel or Airbnb is to use taxi from Malta Airport.